-- Development of the City utilities and the recycled water resources - Joint action projects with other public or private entities - The consistency with adopted and approved plans, policies, and programs of any major utility - Legislative proposals regarding City utilities and the recycled water resources, to which the city is a party, in which the city has an interest, or by which the city may be affected - Utility capital improvement programs, operating budgets and related reserves, and rates, and the recycled water program, budget, and rate - Environmental aspects and attributes of City utilities and recycled waterresources - Water and energy conservation, energy efficiency, and demand side management
+- Development of the City utilities and the recycled water resources - Joint action projects with other public or private entities - The consistency with adopted and approved plans, policies, and programs of any major utility - Legislative proposals regarding City utilities and the recycled water resources, to which the city is a party, in which the city has an interest, or by which the city may be affected - Utility capital improvement programs, operating budgets and related reserves, and rates, and the recycled water program, budget, and rate - Environmental aspects and attributes of City utilities and recycled water resources - Water and energy conservation, energy efficiency, and demand side management

 The Utilities Advisory Commission is composed of seven members who shall be appointed by and serve at the pleasure of the City Council.
-The term of office of each member shall be three years and commence on April 1.
+The term of office of each member shall be three years or until his or her successor is appointed.
 Six members of the Commission shall at all times be residents of the City.
-See Palo Alto Municipal Code (PAMC) Sections 2.16 and 2.23 for more information on the Utilities Advisory Commission.
+See Palo Alto Municipal Code (PAMC) Sections $\underline{2.16}$ and $\underline{2.23}$ for more information on the Utilities Advisory Commission.